-- 31,048,192 shares to LOAC shareholders and associated investors. - 4,000,000 Public warrants, with a 5-year term, exercisable into 15,063,000 common shares of the Company at \$1.53 per share - 320,000 private warrants, with a 5-year term, exercisable into 1,205,040 common shares of the Company at \$1.53 per share - 240,000 representative (LOAC advisor) units, which are exercisable until August 28, 2023, exercisable at \$11.50 per unit or \$1.39 per common shares of the Company.
+- 31,048,192 shares to LOAC shareholders and associated investors. - 4,000,000 Public warrants, with a 5-year term, exercisable into 15,063,000 common shares of the Company at \$1.53 per share - 320,000 private warrants, with a 5-year term, exercisable into 1,205,040 common shares of the Company at \$1.53 per share - 240,000 representative (LOAC advisor) units, which are exercisable until August 28, 2023, exercisable at \$11.50 per unit or \$1.39 per common share of the Company.
 Each unit can be exercised for both 8.28465 common shares, exercising into 1,988,316 common shares of the Company and a warrant to purchase 3.76575 common shares at an exercise price of \$1.53 per common share into 903,870 common shares of the Company.
 Each warrant granted on exercise of the representative unit would convert to a public warrant and would carry the same rights and remaining term as the issued Public warrants.

 The accounting for concurrent securities offerings is highly complex and required significant analysis and judgment in the application of the appropriate accounting guidance.
-The Company evaluated the public and private warrants as well as the warrants embedded in the representative units and determined if each security should be equity-classified or liability-classified instruments.
-Both the public warrants and the warrants embedded in the representative warrants need the criteria to be classified in stockholders' equity.
-The private warrants contain provisions that are not an input to the fair value of an options, thus they are not indexed to the Company's own stock.
-The Company determined that the private warrants should be classified as non-current warrant liabilities recognized at their inception date fair value The resulting aggregate issuance date fair value on the private warrants' issuance date was determined to be \$1,698.
-See note 9 for further information on the liability warrants.
+The Company evaluated the public and private warrants as well as the representative units and determined if each security should be equity-classified or liability-classified instruments.
+All of these warrants and the representative units contain provisions that are not an input to the fair value of an options, thus they are not indexed to the Company's own stock.
+The Company determined that these warrants and the representative units should be classified as non-current derivative liabilities recognized at their inception date fair value.
+The resulting aggregate issuance date fair value on these warrants and representative units' issuance date was determined to be \$12,593.
+See note 10 for further information on the derivative liabilities.

 Concurrent with the merger, the Company issued 7,530,000 warrants to certain investors as part of the Backstop agreement ("Backstop Warrants").
 These warrants are exercisable into 7,530,000 common shares of the Company at \$0.0034 per share.
-These warrants are only exercisable, on a ratable basis, for a 60-day period after the number of warrants exercised in the preceding month has been confirmed.
+These warrants are only exercisable, on a rateable basis, for a 60-day period after the number of warrants exercised in the preceding month has been confirmed.
 The Backstop Warrants were not part of the consideration transferred in the recapitalization, rather they were a direct and incremental cost incurred by the Company, as such, the value of the backstop warrants is included in the transaction costs.